To function at their best, all parts of your business need a strategy.

-- Something the prospect did, like a paper or a talk you enjoyed;
+- Something the prospect did, like a blog or a talk you enjoyed

 Having at least one of these commonalities makes it easier for you to gain momentum on your sales goals.
 Then, you revisit the other steps each quarter to keep your sales strategy vision clear and your purpose sharp.

 Since most businesses have a unique sales strategy built for their teams, you'll be able to find a wide variety of sales plans and approaches.
 If you're looking for an example to help you build your own strategy, you'll want to look for an organization in your industry.

 Still, here's a pretty solid example of a strong sales strategy in action:

 Shopify's Sales Strategy: 4 Key Takeaways

 Shopify has excelled in a variety of ways as a business.
 A great deal of that credit can be attributed to their strategy.